rticommunity/rticonnextdds-examples/resources/scripts/README_xml_validation.txt

+  This script uses a environment variable called XMLLINT_PATH in order to point where the xmllint program is installed.
+If this environment variable is not defined, the script supposes the xmllint is in the path.
   The script xml_validation.pl receives 2 arguments in command line.
 The first one is the parent directory to check, including its child directories.
 The second one is the path where the XSD scheme is.